RicoJia/ricojia.github.io/_posts/2022/2022-01-16-deep-learning-common-issues.markdown

 </p>
 </div>

+#### Notes For Dropout

 - In computer vision, due to the nature of the data, it's default practice to apply drop out. **However in general, do not apply drop out if there's no overfitting.**

+- One detail is that when calculating drop out, we need to scale the output of each layer by `1/keep_prob` so the final expected cost is the same.
+Accordingly, due to chain rule, the gradients of weights should be multiplied by `1/keep_prob` as well.

+- To implement drop out, we can simply apply a "drop-out" mask in foreprop (multiplied by `1/keep_prob` ).
+When calculating the weight gradients, apply the same mask again.

 **During Inferencing, do NOT turn on drop-out**.
 The reason being, it will add random noise to the final result.
 You can choose to run your solution multiple times with drop out, but it's not efficient, and the result will be similar to that without drop-out.